jdinh8124/tv-logo/README.md

 - Slick Slider gives us a nice interface and many options to customize it to our UI needs
 - Finding tomorrows date is achievable with a little tinkering of the date object

+### Future additions
+- Responsiveness in regard to certain in between viewports

 ### UX/UI Template
 ![Template Code Challenge Source Img](client/images/code-challenge2020.jpg)